WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Known Issues

 * When using Visual Studio - When debugging, the extension may not automatically deploy your latest changes to your device.
 The workaround is to deploy first and then debug.
 * Joining WiFi network at startup with Config files has been disabled due to a regression.
 If using config files, you'll need to update your code to connect to your WiFi network programmatically.
-You can still get date and time via NTP in code.
+You can still get date and time via NTP with the meadow.config file.
 * WiFi stability - although B6.2 has improved network stability, we're still seeing issues after 100+ network requests.
+* Configuring D05 and D06 pins as PWM Ports are not working.
+You will get an exception when using D06 and D05 will not output any voltage.

 # b6.0.1